kineticadb/kinetica-connector-kafka/README.md

 internal.value.converter.schemas.enable = false
 ```

-Create a configuration file `source.properties` for the source connector:
+In the same folder create a configuration file `source.properties` for the source connector:

 ```
 # Connector API required config parameters